Yews to Eucalypts

 There were twin girls born in 1872.
 Their surnames were given as Hancock-Callan and on the birth certificate, their father’s name listed as Thomas.
 Catharine one of the twins died in 1872.
 Her twin Mary-Ann Hancock-Callan would marry Michael Finlayson-Stirling in 1888 (registration 2949).
 The Finlayson would be dropped and a very large family of Stirlings would follow.
 Like her daughter before, Louisa (Callan) gave written permission for her sixteen-year-old daughter Mary-Ann to marry Michael Finlayson Stirling.

 Thomas would appear in the Wanganui Chronicle (paper) in the lists of people who were qualified to serve as Jurors for the towns of Wanganui and Turakina and District of Wauganui (1860 and again in 1861).
 Thomas was listed as a Brickmaker.
-Later in life he would give his occupation as Bricklayer.
+Later in life he would continue to give his occupation as Bricklayer in official records.

 DAILY TELEGRAPH, ISSUE 4625, 3 JUNE 1886.
 At the R.M.
 Court, Waipawa, to-day, Thomas Callan (otherwise “Bricky”), and John Day were charged before Mr S. Johnson, with” being drunk and incapable.
-After being – strictly cautioned, they were each.< fined ss, with 2s costs, or.
-24 hours’ imprisonment.
+After being – strictly cautioned, they were each fined 5s, with 2s costs, or 24 hours’ imprisonment.
 The fines were paid.

 A Mrs Susan Callan died in 1887 also (bet 21-23 July), and it is easy to get the two confused.
 Susan was 65, died in her sleep in bed at her home The Waverley Hotel, and was from Greymouth.
 Her registration number (4043), a different lady entirely.